WatheqAlshowaiter/WatheqAlshowaiter/README.md

-### Hi there 👋

-- 💻 Hello, I am Watheq, I am a web developer with a very strong passion to solve problems and make an impact using programming.
-I am skilled in both front-end **(HTML/CSS/JavaScript/React/Tailwind/Sass)** and back-end stacks **(PHP/MySQL/Laravel)**.
 - 🎓 I have graduated from Sana'a Unversity in Yemen in 2019 with an IT major.
 - 🎓 I have graduated from Re:Coded frontend bootcamp in 2020.
 - ✍️ I am also a blogger with decent technical blog posts and I have translated some technical posts from English to Arabic.